cashfree/cashfree-pg-sdk-dotnet/docs/SoftPOSApi.md

             var xApiVersion = 2022-09-01;  // string | API version to be used.
 Format is in YYYY-MM-DD (default to "2022-09-01") var createTerminalRequest = new CreateTerminalRequest(); // CreateTerminalRequest | Request Body to Create Terminal for SPOS var xRequestId = 4dfb9780-46fe-11ee-be56-0242ac120002;  // string? | Request id for the API call.
 Can be used to resolve tech issues.
-Communicate this in your tech related queries to cashfree (optional) var xIdempotencyKey = 47bf8872-46fe-11ee-be56-0242ac120002;  // Guid? | Idempotency works by saving the resulting status code and body of the first request made for any given idempotency key, regardless of whether it succeeded or failed.
-Subsequent requests with the same key return the same result, including 500 errors.
-Currently supported on all POST calls that uses x-client-id & x-client-secret.
-To use enable, pass x-idempotency-key in the request header.
-The value of this header must be unique to each operation you are trying to do.
-One example can be to use the same order_id that you pass while creating orders   (optional)
+Communicate this in your tech related queries to cashfree (optional) var xIdempotencyKey = 47bf8872-46fe-11ee-be56-0242ac120002;  // Guid? | An idempotency key is a unique identifier you include with your API call.
+If the request fails or times out, you can safely retry it using the same key to avoid duplicate actions. (optional)

             try
             {